Aptimex/QRSpool/README.md

 ## Bambulabs-api Dependancy
 When I started this project I realized that the `bambulabs-api` [Python library](https://github.com/BambuTools/bambulabs_api) didn't support sending arbitrary filament codes or data, requiring matches against an internal code list that isn't always up-to-date.
 That was fixed with [this commit](https://github.com/BambuTools/bambulabs_api/pull/130/commits/f0838aaf963cfdd09178bc45caecd782bf983d9f), so the `requirements.txt` file for the backend server references that commit directly.
 This will updated to point to a normal version number once the next update is released.

+## 3rd Partry Dependancies
+- [jsQR](https://github.com/cozmo/jsQR) is used by the frontend to extract QR code data from the camera feed
+- [bambulabs-api](https://pypi.org/project/bambulabs-api/) is used by the backend server to interact with Bambu printers